mrmattwright/dotfiles/README.md

+#Setup
+Install iterm and the apple developer toolkit (maybe I could move this into here at some point)

 # dotfiles
 I use [Dotbot](https://github.com/anishathalye/dotbot) to install and manage my dotfiles, once you've forked the repository you should run.
 ```